bitfoundation/bitplatform/docs/design-backgrounds/optimized-entity-framework-for-n-tier-apps.md

 Using Entity Framework with "ASP.NET Web API and/or MVC" is a common thing in .NET based projects.
 Most developers use entity framework with its default configuration.
 Entity framework has several features such as "Lazy loading", "Change tracking" etc. But every feature comes with its cost and unfortunately these features are not useful in most scenarios in N-Tier apps.

-Consider a web api or mvc controller which returns a list of active customers from the database.
+Consider a web api which returns a list of active customers from the database.
 With or without a repository, an entity framework's db context gets created, it runs a query against a database, creates instances of customers for each record of database result set.
 Then db context gets disposed.
 After that, [Json.NET](http://www.newtonsoft.com/json) returns json created from customers list.

 In this sample, entity framework did a lot of things for its automated change tracking.
 It created a lot of proxies.

 When user/operator changes any of those customers in a web app or mobile app, we send changes to the server and a "new" instance of customer gets created based on that.
 We save that customer using "newly" created db context.
 So in this sample, there was no need to automated change tracking in first "get all active customers" method.

-This sample is a common thing in N-Tier world, when changes are made in other tiers such as browsers and mobile devices.
+This sample is a common thing in N-Tier world, when most changes are made in other tiers such as browsers and mobile devices.

 In bit framework, we disable entity framework features by default.
 Features like "Lazy loading", "Change Tracking", "Proxy creation" etc. Bit repository, on the other hand, calls "AsNoTracking" on all your queries.